-Effective November 1st, 2017, the PCP-09 EDO written examination will be available in an updated electronic format only.
-The multiple-choice examination will only be available to write at an expanded set of EDO Examination Centres and other participating examination centres.
-Candidates who have been approved for the PCP-09 written examination may register for the electronic examination (examination dates of November 1st and later) beginning on October 15th, 2017.
+Effective November 1st, 2017, the EDO written examination is available in an updated electronic format only.
+The multiple-choice examination is only available to write at an expanded set of EDO Examination Centres and other participating examination centres.
+Candidates who have been approved for the written examination may register for the electronic examination.
 For more information on eligibility and registration for the electronic examination, please contact the NRCan NDTCB and read additional information below.

 The Canadian Nuclear Safety Commission (CNSC) certifies exposure device operators.
 The Natural Resources Canada (NRCan) Non-Destructive Testing Certification Body (NDTCB) role is to serve as the qualifying body for the written examination for the CNSC's exposure device operator (EDO) certification.